Timber Trail: Northern section

 0–8 km Easy/Grade 2 Pureroa DoC Centre to the first shelter.

-The trail begins in Pikiariki Ecological Area, about 200 m from the DOC Pureora Field Base on Barryville Rd, turning left a few metres into the bush, on a boardwalk, then winding some 4 km through tall podocarps (frequented by kākā), over Whareana Stream, through a Douglas fir plantation, across Whareana Road and Cabbage Tree Rd before winding up through an area of regenerating toitoi, cabbage tree, five finger and kamahi.
+The trail begins in Pikiariki Ecological Area, about 200 m from the DOC Pureora Field Base on Barryville Rd, turning left a few metres into the bush, on a boardwalk, then winding some 4 km through tall podocarps (frequented by kākā), over Whareana Stream, through a Douglas fir plantation, across Whareana Road and Cabbage Tree Rd before winding up through an area of regenerating toitoi, cabbage tree, five finger and kāmahi.
 It crosses Tui Rd, to the shelter below Mt Pureora.